App & Browser Testing Made Easy

 • describe() – It is a suite of Test scripts that gives an outer description for the test suite

-• test() – It is the smallest unit test case that is written to be executed.
+• test() – It is the smallest unit test case written to be executed.
 String in quotes represents the test name

-Apart from the above methods, we have several Jest Matchers which assert on certain conditions.
+Apart from the above methods, several Jest Matchers assert certain conditions.

 Types of Jest Matchers

-Jest assertions use matchers to assert on a condition in different ways.
+Jest assertions use matches to assert on a condition in different ways.
 Jest uses matchers from the expect API.
 For the full list, see the Expect API doc.

 Let’s walk through some of the most commonly used matchers along with Jest tests: